 Cannabis Concentrates Illegal in Arizona

-Jones was sentenced to two-and-a-half years in jail, even though he was a legal medical marijuana patient at the time of his arrest.
+Jones was sentenced to two-and-a-half years in jail, even though he was a legal medical marijuana cardholder at the time of his arrest.
 Jones appealed to have the conviction overturned but two of three judges ruled against him on his appeal, citing the language of the bill.

 “If the drafters wanted to immunize the possession of hashish they should have said so.
 We cannot conclude that Arizona voters intended to do so," the ruling concluded, also noting the potency levels of cannabis extracts.